Dreamescaper/MobileBlazorBindingsDocs/maui-blazor-bindings/release-notes/preview-11.md

 Previously, you had to use `MauiBlazorBindingsRenderer` instance to add BlazorBindings component to your application.
 However, `MauiBlazorBindingsRenderer` is not recommended to be used from the application code, as it is a low level implementation detail.
 This release brings an easy to use `BlazorBindingsApplication` type, which accept your root component type as a generic argument.

-You can either inherit your App type from BlazorBindingsApplication, if you need to customize Application in any way:
+You can either inherit your App type from BlazorBindingsApplication, if you need to customize the Application in any way:
 ```csharp
 public class App : BlazorBindingsApplication<AppShell>
     {